andrtell/remarks/C/compile/0021-dynamic-linking.md

 Great!
 We have our shared object file `libeasymath.so`.

-### Making use of a shared object file in a program.
+### 2.2.2 Making use of a shared object file in a program

 Lets write a program that makes use of the function `easymath_add` in our library.